ietf-wg-cellar/matroska-specification/index_matroska.md

 First, it is essential to clarify exactly "What an Audio/Video container is", to avoid any misunderstandings:

 - It is NOT a video or audio compression format (codec)
-- It is an envelope for which there can be many audio, video, and subtitles streams, allowing the user to store a complete movie or CD in a single file.
+- It is an envelope in which there can be many audio, video, and subtitles streams, allowing the user to store a complete movie or CD in a single file.

 Matroska is designed with the future in mind.
 It incorporates features like: